Tobacco use in the Asian American community

 Asian Americans are people with origins from the far east or Southeast Asia, or the Indian subcontinent.
 The largest subgroups originate from China, the Philippines, India, Korea, Vietnam and Japan.
 Additionally, Pacific Islanders and Native Hawaiians are often grouped with Asian Americans in surveys.

-Asian Americans have the lowest cigarette smoking rates compared with other racial and ethnic groups.
-However, tobacco use rates vary within Asian American subgroups.
-Distinct differences in smoking rates between subgroups might be attributable to variations in socioeconomic status, exposure to targeted advertising and attitudes toward tobacco use.
+Asian Americans have the lowest cigarette smoking prevalence compared with other racial and ethnic groups.
+However, tobacco use prevalence varies within Asian American subgroups.
+Distinct differences in smoking prevalence between subgroups might be attributable to variations in socioeconomic status, exposure to targeted advertising and attitudes toward tobacco use.

 PATTERNS OF USE IN THE U.S.